Wrocław: Films, music and theatre

-Sports
+Sport

-The area of Wrocław is home to many popular professional sports teams; the most popular sport is football (Śląsk Wrocław club – Polish Champion in 1977 and 2012), followed by basketball (Śląsk Wrocław Basketball Club – award-winning men's basketball team and 17-time Polish Champion).
+The area of Wrocław is home to many professional sports teams.
+The most popular sport is football (Śląsk Wrocław club – Polish Champion in 1977 and 2012), followed by basketball (Śląsk Wrocław Basketball Club – award-winning men's basketball team and 17-time Polish Champion).

 Matches of Group A UEFA Euro 2012's were held at Wrocław at the Municipal Stadium.
 Matches of EuroBasket 1963 and EuroBasket 2009, as well as 2009 Women's European Volleyball Championship, 2014 FIVB Volleyball Men's World Championship and 2016 European Men's Handball Championship were also held in Wrocław.
 Wrocław was the host of the 2013 World Weightlifting Championships and will the host World Championship 2016 of Duplicate bridge and World Games 2017, a competition in 37 non-Olympic sport disciplines.

 The Olympic Stadium in Wrocław hosts the Speedway Grand Prix of Poland.
-It is also the home arena of the popular motorcycle speedway club WTS Sparta Wrocław, four-time Polish Champion.
+It is also the home arena of the popular motorcycle speedway club WTS Sparta Wrocław, five-time Polish Champion.

 A marathon takes place in Wrocław every year in September.
 Wrocław also hosts the Wrocław Open, a professional tennis tournament that is part of the ATP Challenger Tour.